 \section{Introduction}

-\IEEEPARstart{I}{mage} compression is an essential step in many image processing and computer vision pipelines.
+Image compression is an essential step in many image processing and computer vision pipelines.
 At times, the sole goal of compression is to deliver images that a human viewer would perceive as having high quality given some compression ratio.
 However, computer vision systems are often autonomous.
-This means that evaluation criteria and compression goals should be trailored to computer vision tasks.
+This means that evaluation criteria and compression goals should be tailored to computer vision tasks.
 This paper focuses on the computer vision task of multi-view three-dimensional (3D) reconstruction.
 Compression is thus jointly optimized with 3D reconstruction.

 Compression in this context is important when multi-view data has to be transmitted using limited resources.
 Specifically, this applies to imaging using drones (\cite{renwick2016drone}), airplanes (\cite{vetrivel2015identification}) and satellites (\cite{facciolo2017automatic}), where power and connectivity are limited.
-For 3D reconstruction, computation is applied on the transmitted images to extract 3D information in the form of volumetric occupancy grids (\cite{choy20163d}), point clouds, depth maps or surface mesh models (\cite{fuhrmann2014mve}).
+For 3D reconstruction, computation is applied on the transmitted images to extract 3D information in the form of volumetric occupancy grids (\cite{choy20163d},~\cite{xie2019pix2vox}), point clouds, depth maps or surface mesh models (\cite{fuhrmann2014mve}).
 The images are typically compressed (\cite{indradjad2019comparison}), however, the compression methods that are mostly used are well known standards tailored to image quality metrics, and not directly to evaluation metrics of 3D reconstruction.